EricDiCiv5/LABs_Continguts_Multimedia/Projecte_Asteroids/assets/Large_Asteroids/README.md

-2.- Here I'll put a variety of different big asteroid images extracted through all the internet with no copyright infringement intended and also not commercial purposes, giving the possibility for the user to change the type of explosion of the game going to line 18 of the javascript file "EDC_game.js" and overwrite the previous asteroid just by typing "asteroidLargeX.png" (X goes from none to 6).
+2.- Here I'll put a variety of different big asteroid images extracted through all the internet with no copyright infringement intended and also not commercial purposes, giving the possibility for the user to change the type of explosion of the game going to line 18 of the javascript file "EDC_game.js" and overwrite the previous one just typing "asteroidLargeX.png" (X goes from none to 6).

 Greetings and have fun, EDC!